echo-brain/echo-brain.github.io/_posts/2024-03-11-getting-started-with-echobrain-first-steps.md

 ## Step 2: Unlock Your EchoBrain Toolkit
-Inside your EchoBrain dashboard lies the key to connecting EchoBrain with your online shop – your unique shop ID, the Webhook URL, and the script to include in your shop.
+Inside your EchoBrain dashboard lies the key to connecting EchoBrain with your online shop – the Webhook URL, and the script to include in your shop.
 Navigate to your [account admin homepage](https://echo-brain.com/admin/) to find these crucial pieces of information.
-Look for "Shop ID", "Webhook", or "Script" at the top of the page.
-First, click on "Webhook", and copy and save the URL that pops up.
+Look for "Webhook" or "Script" on the admin homepage.
+First, click on the "Webhook" field, and copy and save that URL.

 ![Webhook URL in EchoBrain dashboard](/assets/posts/echo-brain.com_admin_webhook_url.jpg)